mejustdev/Project-Social-Network/README.md

 ### Deploying / Publishing

 Create your repository on Github.
-Then use Git Flow and finally push it to the remote.
+Then use Git Flow and finally push it to the remote

 ```shell
 git add .